astronomer/docs/astro/executors-overview.md

 The Kubernetes executor is a good fit for teams that want fine-grained control over the execution environment of each of their tasks.
 Specifically, the Kubernetes executor is a good fit for your Deployment if:

 - You have long-running tasks that require more than 24 hours to execute.
 The Kubernetes executor ensures that tasks longer than 24 hours are not interrupted when you deploy code.
 - Your tasks are compute-intensive or you are processing large volumes of data within the task.
-Kubernetes executor tasks run separately in a dedicated pod per task.
+Kubernetes executor tasks run separately in a dedicated Pod per task.
 - You have a strong understanding of the CPU and memory that your tasks require and would benefit from being able to allocate and optimize infrastructure resources at the task level.
 - You have had issues running certain tasks reliably with the Celery executor.